MilonPL/milon-cogs/README.md

 - Look up files using square brackets:
   ```
   [filename.ext]        # Searches for filename.ext in any folder
   [path/to/file.ext]    # Looks up exact file path
+  [filename.ext:98]     # Looks up line 98 of the file
+  [filename.ext:10-15]  # Looks up lines 10-15 of the file
   ```

-- Check pull requests using pound sign:
+- Check pull requests and issues using pound sign:
   ```
-  [#1234] # Shows status and details of PR #1234
+  [#1234] # Shows status and details of PR or Issue #1234
   ```

 ## Examples